Thank you for reading our post, please rate this article at the end.

 Alternatively, you could choose to repurpose your expired propane tank.

 I can already see how I can use an expired propane tank in many ways.
-I could cut it into half and use it as a smoker/burn barrel, cut it into a trough for pigs, forge it into a drum, or hook it up to a grill for an outdoor fire ring.
+I could cut it in half and use it as a smoker or burn barrel, cut it into a trough for pigs, forge it into a drum, or hook it up to a grill for an outdoor fire ring.

-Of course, none of these methods solve the problem of removing the propane tank from your RV/residence, but they will allow you to make your tank more useful.
+Of course, none of these methods solves the problem of removing the propane tank from your RV or residence, but they will allow you to make your tank more useful.

 Sell

-If the tank is still in good working condition, you could sell it on local market sites such as FB or Craigslist.
+If the tank is still in good working condition, you could sell it on local market sites such as Facebook or Craigslist.

-Also, a business that provides exchangeable tanks will often want unwanted/expired tanks.
+Additionally, a business that provides exchangeable tanks will often want to acquire unwanted or expired tanks.
 They refurbish the tanks for sale.

 Orange Drop Waste Disposal